-When a web browser shows the “Error 521: Web server is down” message, it means that the website is experiencing a server-side issue.
-It is a common error that affects websites using Cloudflare.
-This error occurs when the origin server denies Cloudflare’s request to connect.
+When a web browser displays the “Error 521: Web server is down” message, it indicates that the website is experiencing a server-side problem.
+It is a common error that affects Cloudflare-enabled websites.
+This error occurs when the origin server rejects Cloudflare’s connection request.

-Before starting, make sure you have access to the origin web server.
-Otherwise, you won’t be able to follow the troubleshooting methods in this tutorial.
+Before you begin, ensure that you have access to the original web server.
+Otherwise, you will be unable to use the troubleshooting methods described in this tutorial.